pu-shi/pu-shi.github.io/_pages/about.md

 Recent News
 ---
 * April.
+2024: Our paper, [Distributed Stochastic Optimization under a General Variance Condition](https://arxiv.org/abs/2301.12677) (with Kun Huang and Xiao Li), has been accepted for publication in IEEE Transactions on Automatic Control as Full Paper!
+* April.
 2024: Our paper, [B-ary Tree Push-Pull Method is Provably Efficient for Decentralized Learning on Heterogeneous Data](https://arxiv.org/pdf/2404.05454.pdf) (with Runze You), is online!
 * February.
 2024: Our paper, [An Accelerated Distributed Stochastic Gradient Method with Momentum](https://arxiv.org/pdf/2402.09714.pdf) (with Kun Huang and Angelia Nedić), is online!
 * December.
 2023: Our paper, [Provably Accelerated Decentralized Gradient Method Over Unbalanced Directed Graphs](https://arxiv.org/pdf/2107.12065.pdf) (with Zhuoqing Song, Lei Shi and Ming Yan) has been accepted for publication in SIAM Journal on Optimization!